NCERT Book Solutions Class 8 Our Pasts – III Chapter 5

 3. What objections did the sepoys have to the new cartridges that they were asked to use?

-The new cartridges were unacceptable to the Indian sepoys, as they held the belief that these have been coated by the fat of the cow and pigs.
-The sepoys have to bite the cartridges to load them.
+The new cartridges were unacceptable to the Indian sepoys, as they held the belief that these had been coated by the fat of cow and pigs.
+The sepoys had to bite the cartridges to load them.
 But their religion did not allow them to even touch these cartridges.
 Hence, they denied using the new cartridges.